hashimoto

 where \(\boldsymbol A\) is the adjacency matrix, and \(\boldsymbol D\) is the diagonal matrix with the node degrees [krzakala_spectral].

-For many linear algebra computations it is more efficient to pass operator=True.
-This makes this function return a scipy.sparse.linalg.LinearOperator subclass, which implements matrix-vector and matrix-matrix multiplication, and is sufficient for the sparse linear algebra operations available in the scipy module scipy.sparse.linalg.
-This avoids copying the whole graph as a sparse matrix, and performs the multiplication operations in parallel (if enabled during compilation).
+For many linear algebra computations it is more efficient to pass operator=True to this function.
+In this case, it will return a scipy.sparse.linalg.LinearOperator subclass, which implements matrix-vector and matrix-matrix multiplication, and is sufficient for the sparse linear algebra operations available in the scipy module scipy.sparse.linalg.
+This avoids copying the whole graph as a sparse matrix, and performs the multiplication operations in parallel (if enabled during compilation) — see note below.

 References